wmacevoy/latex-docker/README.md

 **DO NOT** change the first FROM line - this was written specifically by setup-base so your dockers are project specific - they are named according to the folder of the project they are in.

-It can be tempting to just leave the `scheme-full` version.
-However, it will be painful to get the gigantic (5+GB, 2+ hour) full texlive distribution which all your collaborators will have to repeat.
-Spending a little time on this will pay off later for a lightweight tex that is easy to share.
-I recommend starting from the "minimum" profile.
-You can easily repeat your customization until you have everything you need.
+It can be tempting to just leave a "full" TeX Live.
+However, that’s large and slow for collaborators.
+Favor a smaller set via apt packages using the `TL_PACKAGES` override above.
+You can iterate quickly by adjusting the package list and re-running setup.

 ### Step 5 - setup